BillyDM/awesome-audio-dsp/sections/CODE_LIBRARIES.md

 - [synfx-dsp](https://github.com/WeirdConstructor/synfx-dsp) - A comprehensive DSP library in Rust, used by the [HexoSynth] synthesizer plugin.
 - [valib](https://github.com/SolarLiner/valib) - A Rust library of reusable blocks for musical DSP.

+# Development Aides

+### Rust
+- [assert_no_alloc](https://crates.io/crates/assert_no_alloc) - A custom allocator used to detect unwanted allocations/deallocations in a realtime audio thread.
+- [multiversion](https://crates.io/crates/multiversion) - An easy to use function multiversioning attribute macros for Rust
+- [no_denormals](https://crates.io/crates/no_denormals) - A Rust crate for temporarily turning off denormals in your DSP code.
+- [rtsan-standalone-rs](rtsan-standalone-rs) - A Rust wrapper for [RealtimeSanitizer](https://github.com/realtime-sanitizer/rtsan), a realtime safety testing tool.

+### C++
+- [Catch2](https://github.com/catchorg/Catch2) - A modern unit testing and benchmarking framework for C++
+- [RealtimeSanitizer](https://github.com/realtime-sanitizer/rtsan) - A realtime safety testing tool.
+- [ResEmbed](https://github.com/eyalamirmusic/ResEmbed) - A handy CMake/C++20 library for embedding binary files directly into your executables and libraries at compile time.
+- [sst-ccputiles](https://github.com/surge-synthesizer/sst-cpputils) - C++ utilities used by the Surge XT synthesizer team.
+- [sst-basic-blocks](https://github.com/surge-synthesizer/sst-basic-blocks) - (GPL-3.0 license) - Base level utility classes for things like parameters, block operations, sse helpers, base level dsp, and more.
+Made by the Surge XT synthesizer team.

 # Realtime-safe Synchronization and Memory Management

 ### Rust